 There are two types of Agency disclosure forms in New York, one addressing the agent’s fiduciary relationship to the Landlord and Tenant in a rental transaction, and another for their relationship to a Buyer and Seller in sales transactions.
 Each clearly delineates whose interest the agent serves and, though not binding, defines the terms of the relationship during the real estate transaction.
 For the purposes of this article, we’re going to focus on the Disclosure Form for Buyer and Seller.

-If you’ve never seen this form (and you already live in New York), your real estate agent may not have been doing their job they are required by state law to provide you with an Agency disclosure form at first substantive contact, with the sole purpose of disclosing their interest as it relates to the transaction.
+If you’ve never seen this form (and you already live in New York), your real estate agent may not have been doing their job they are required by New York State law to provide you with an Agency disclosure form at first substantive contact, with the sole purpose of disclosing their interest as it relates to the transaction.
 Below are the agency relationships specified by a New York State Disclosure Form for Buyer and Seller.

-A Seller’s Agent is engaged by a Seller to represent their interests only and does this by securing a Buyer for the Seller’s home at a price and on terms acceptable to the Seller.
+A Listing or Seller’s Agent is engaged by a Seller to represent their interests only and does this by securing a Buyer for the Seller’s home at a price and on terms acceptable to the Seller.
 Similar to a Buyer’s Agent’s relationship to the Buyer, a Seller’s Agent has, without limitation, the following fiduciary duties to the Seller: reasonable care, undivided loyalty, confidentiality, full disclosure, obedience, and duty to account.

 Dual Agent With Designated Sales Agent